Daniel J. Frey

 I don't know how to stop the fear conservatives have that they are losing their world.

-The reason why is because they are losing their world.
+Because they are losing their world.

 The world is waking up.

-We today are working to clean out that mold of the heart and mind.
+Today, we are working to clean out that mold of the heart and mind.

 Like that show Hoarders…?